| On a weed-grown spur behind the shop, or at the far end of the yard, sits

 bought rotaries too, and the plow was eventually sold to railways around

+the world.
 A rotary plow is an ominous looking ma chine, its great fan appearing

 like an enormous gaping mouth.
 A traditional rotary plow fan is powered